-As well as learning more about the award-winning work, they will share their own insights into how their prepare and work with their agencies to craft their entries.
-As new sponsor of the Champions of Diversity and Equality Awardfor 2020, they will also outline the importance of diversity in marketing and how you can and should get involved.
+As well as learning more about the award-winning work, Kim Wallace from the Scottish Government will share their own insights into how they prepare and work with their agencies to craft their entries.
+As new sponsor of the Champions of Diversity and Equality Award for 2020, they will also outline the importance of diversity in marketing and how you can and should get involved.

 Jane will talk through the specifics of the campaign and highlight their approach to successfully preparing and writing the paper.

 WIRE was the 2019 Star Agency of the Year, impressing the judging panel with their drive, growth and impressive portfolio of clients and creative work.
 They picked up 2 Golds and at this session you will hear more about their award winning work with DF Concerts as well as their own project Bloody Big Brunch – a campaign developed within WIRE to address period poverty and one that has now gone nationwide.

 Lee Beattie is Co-Founder and Director at WIRE and will talk about the work and share her top tips for putting together an engaging and well-structured paper.
 As well as winning several awards, Lee has also been a judge, so can also share her own insights from a judge’s perspective.

 Chairing the session, is Petra Cameron, Star Awards Chair and Head of Advertising & Content at Royal Bank of Scotland.
 Petra has been involved in the judging process for several years across a number of different categories and will share her own thoughts on what makes a stand-out paper for the judges.

 If you are perhaps considering entering for the first time, or maybe you have entered but not yet been successful, this session will give you valuable tips and advice for preparing and putting your paper together, including:

 - Timescales and how much time to allow

 - Collaboration and who to involve from both the client and agency perspective

 - Structure of the paper and how to tell a good story